 Step 6 – Reattach The Fascia Boards

 Once you have secured the corners, you can reattach the fascia boards by nailing them back into place.
-If any excess shed felt is showing, use the craft knife to trim it, which will make your shed roof look neat and tidy.
+If any excess shed felt is showing, use the craft knife to trim it, making your shed roof look neat and tidy.

 How To Felt A Lean-To Shed Roof